Reynaldo López: Atlanta Braves

 On November 20, 2023, López signed a three–year, $26 million contract with the Atlanta Braves.
 On March 18, 2024, López was given the fifth rotation spot for the major league roster after Bryce Elder and Huascar Ynoa were cut from the spring training camp.
-López was selected to his first All-Star Game roster as a reserve, alongside teammates Marcell Ozuna, Chris Sale and late add Max Fried.
-In 26 appearances (25 starts) for Atlanta on the year, López compiled an 8-5 record and 1.99 ERA with 148 strikeouts across 135 2/3 innings pitched.
+López was selected to his first All-Star Game roster as a reserve, alongside teammates Marcell Ozuna, Chris Sale, and late add Max Fried.
+In 26 appearances (25 starts) for Atlanta on the year, López compiled an 8–5 record and 1.99 ERA with 148 strikeouts across 135 2/3 innings pitched.

 López and the Braves agreed to a restructured contract in November 2024, which would pay López $8 million in 2025, $14 million in 2026, and guaranteed the team option for 2028 at $8 million.
 On April 1, 2025, López was placed on the 15-day injured list with a shoulder injury, and was transferred to the 60-day injured list two days later.
 On April 8, it was announced that he would miss at least 12 weeks after undergoing arthroscopic surgery on his right shoulder.

+On April 7, 2026, López, threw a pitch up to Los Angeles Angels designated hitter and former teammate, Jorge Soler, who hit a home run his first at-bat and later hit by pitch his second at bat against López.
+Taking exception to the pitch, both players stared each other down, before Soler eventually charged the mound.
+They exchanged punches, with López still holding the baseball in his right hand as he threw a punch.
+Soler eventually was taken down by his former bench coach and current Braves manager, Walt Weiss and catching coach, Dustin Garneau.
+Both players were ejected from the game due to fighting.
+The next day, MLB suspended López and Soler seven games.